-A Round-Trip in Torc’s Self-Driving Car
+A Round Trip in Torc’s Self-Driving Car

-The Start of Our Self-Driving Journey
+The Sensors Behind Our Self-Driving Journey

-t a rest stop in West Virginia, a woman leaned out of the window of a big brown RV and filmed the team cleaning the rain off the GoPro cameras that were set up to record the trip.
+At a rest stop in West Virginia, a woman leaned out of the window of a big brown RV and filmed the team cleaning the rain off the GoPro cameras that were set up to record the trip.
 In Ohio, a car full of teenagers drove by the car.
 Each of them held a phone in one hand and waved wildly with the other.

 Arriving in Detroit